steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 I’m stacking convolutional layers like this for two reasons.
 First, stacking layers in general has been shown to help networks learn progressively more abstract concepts (this is why “deep learning” is so popular).
 Second, each stack of convolutions gets access to more and more of the sequence.
 This is my way of giving each point in the output more information about its context.

 The ultimate aim is to tweaking the various parameters so the network progressively transforms the shape of the input into the shape of my output.
-Meanwhile I adjusting the third dimension (depth) so that there’s enough “room” to carry forward just the right amount of information from the previous layers.
+Meanwhile I’m adjusting the third dimension (depth) so that there’s enough “room” to carry forward just the right amount of information from the previous layers.
 I don’t want my layers to be too small, otherwise there might be too much information lost from the previous layers, and my network will struggle to learn anything.
 I don’t want them to be too big either, because they’ll take longer to train, and, quite likely, they’ll have enough “memory” to memorize each of my examples separately, instead of being forced to create a summary that might be better able to generalize to never-before-seen examples.

 > ##### No Fully Connected Layers?